geirivarjerstad/WhatToBuy/README.md

 # WhatToBuy

-## A super simple Shoppinglist developed in Ionic Framework
+## A super simple Shoppinglist developed with the Ionic Framework